gitb8/MicroBench_GDScript/README.md

-# MicroBench_Godot
+# MicroBench_Godot4

 Godot project to test and compare the speed of two functions/implementations.

 Usage:
 Insert your instructions / function calls in the script, compile the project and run it outside the editor.
-If you run the project in the editor, it will run in debug mode, which can cause a false benchmark result.
+Running the project in the editor will run it as debug, which can cause a false benchmark result.